 Dried tarragon and fish

-Tarragon has a subtly aniseed and peppery flavour, making it a perfect match for seafood:
+Tarragon offers a subtly aniseed and peppery flavour, which allows it to be harmoniously paired with all seafood:

 Dried tarragon and poultry